- Swiss testing laboratory

 Key Advantages of Modified Arm-in-Cage Tests (Customized)

-- This method reduces the chance of cage contamination and accumulation of test material during the exposure of treated forearms to mosquitos.
+- The modified test method reduces the chance of cage contamination by the accumulation of residual test material (in the case of volatile repellents) during the exposure of treated forearms to mosquitos.
 The treated forearm is exposed to mosquito probing through a test window.

-- With an air ventilation system, it prevents the accumulation of odors and other material.
-In this turn, mosquitos show good biting behavior throughout the day.
+- The set-up has an air ventilation system which prevents the accumulation of odors and other materials.
+This enables mosquitos to show good biting behavior throughout the day.

 Similar to the conventional arm-in-cage method, a modified arm-in-cage test is used to determine the efficacy of topical repellents (cremes, lotions, and spray formulations) and impregnated textiles.